aseprite/api/api/plugin.md

 it's added in the app menu in the specific `"group"`.
 Groups are defined in the [`gui.xml` file](https://github.com/aseprite/aseprite/blob/main/data/gui.xml) inside the `<menus>` element.

+* `onclick`: Function to be called when the command is executed (clicked or an associated keyboard shortcut pressed).
+* `onenabled`: Optional function to know if the command should be available (enabled or disabled).
+It should return true if the command can be executed right now.
+If this function is not specified the command will be always available to be executed by the user.